Factsheet: Legal Protection for Administering Pain and Symptom Relief

-Medication for pain and symptom relief (palliative medication) is important to ease suffering and improve the quality of life of a person with a life-limiting illness.
-However, uncertainty can arise for those giving palliative medication about whether it is lawful, particularly where a person is close to death.
-This factsheet explains key legal principles about providing palliative medication.
+Providing medication for pain and symptom relief (palliative medication) is important to ease suffering and improve the quality of life of a person with a life-limiting illness.
+However, uncertainty can arise for those giving palliative medication about whether it is lawful, particularly when a person is close to death.
+This factsheet explains how the law can protect health professionals who provide appropriate pain and symptom relief.

 Clarifying the law